 You Are Not a Stranger Here: StoriesAnchor #ad - A genteel middle-aged woman, a long-time resident of a psychiatric hospital, becomes the confidante of a lovelorn teenaged volunteer.
 Told with chekhovian restraint and compassion, and conveying both the sorrow of life and the courage with which people rise to meet it, You Are Not a Stranger Here is a triumph of storytelling.

-You Are Not a Stranger Here: Stories #ad - An elderly inventor, burning with manic creativity, tries to reconcile with his estranged gay son.
+An elderly inventor, burning with manic creativity, tries to reconcile with his estranged gay son.
 A bereaved boy draws a thuggish classmate into a relationship of escalating guilt and violence.
 The impact is at once harrowing and thrilling.
 In these unforgettable stories, the acclaimed author of Imagine Me Gone explores lives that appear shuttered by loss and discovers entire worlds hidden inside them.

 The Return Pulitzer Prize Winner: Fathers, Sons and the Land in BetweenRandom House #ad - The return, for all the questions it cannot answer, leaves a deep emotional imprint.
 Newsday “a masterful memoir, grief, and above all, guilt, exile, belonging, a searing meditation on loss, family.
 Likely to become a classic.
 Colm tóibín “matar’s evocative writing and his early traumas call to mind Vladimir Nabokov.